Zilliqa/scilla-docs/docs/source/scilla-in-depth.rst

 .. note::

-   The Zilliqa blockchain does not yet support sending multiple messages in the same transition.
+   The Zilliqa blockchain does not yet support sending multiple messages from the same transition invocation, including the procedures that are invoked by the transition.
 This means that the list given as an argument to ``send`` must contain only one message, and that a transition may perform at most one ``send`` instruction each time the transition is called.

 A contract can also communicate to the outside world by emitting events.
 An event is a signal that gets stored on the blockchain for